skdeep2001/proxyredis/README.md

 # ProxyRedis

 ## Architecture and Code Details
-The caching proxy for redis has this as its high level architecture:
+The caching proxy for redis has the following high level architecture:
 ```
 LB(*) -> HTTPD [ -> Throttle] -> Req Processor (LRU Cache -> Redis store)
 ```